 25 – A truck bomb kills 19 American soldiers and wounds 300 people in Dhahran, Saudi Arabia.
 No suspects are apprehended.

-01 – Actress Margaux Hemingway commits suicide in her apartment at Santa Monica, California.
-Four other members of her family have previously taken their own lives, including her famous grandfather, writer Ernest Hemingway.
+01 – Actress Margaux Hemingway takes her own life in her apartment in Santa Monica, California, aged 42.
+Four other family members have previously taken their own lives, including her famous grandfather, writer Ernest Hemingway.

-17 – A TWA Boeing 747 explodes over the Atlantic Ocean shortly after take off from New York’s Kennedy International Airport, killing all 230 people aboard.
+17 – A Paris-bound TWA Boeing 747 explodes off the coast of Long Island shortly after takeoff from New York’s Kennedy International Airport, killing all 230 people aboard.
 Theories about the blast onboard Flight 800 blame mechanical failure, fuel tank explosion, terrorist action or accidental downing by a missile from a nearby military base, but findings remain inconclusive.

 19 – Bosnian Serb President Radovan Karadžic resigns after being indicted on war crimes charges and the issue of an international arrest warrant.

 25 – An explosion on the Paris Metro underground rail system marks the start of a bombing campaign by the Armed Islamic Group.
 The attacks continue until October, killing eight people and wounding hundreds.

 27 – A bomb explodes in a park in Atlanta, Georgia, during Summer Olympics festivities, killing one person and injuring 100.
 Security guard Richard Jewell is briefly held as a suspect, then released.
 He later files defamation suits against the FBI and various media outlets.

 28 – The remains of a man who lived 8,000 to 9,000 years ago are discovered in Kennewick, Washington and are named Kennewick Man.